GStreamer/gstreamer/Basic+tutorial+11+Debugging+tools.markdown

 `GST_DEBUG_BIN_TO_DOT_FILE_WITH_TS()` macros to generate `.dot` files at your convenience.

-Here you have an example of the kind of pipelines that playbin2 generates.
-It is very complex because `playbin2` can handle many different cases: Your manual pipelines normally do not need to be this long.
-If your manual pipeline is starting to get very big, consider using `playbin2`.
+Here you have an example of the kind of pipelines that playbin generates.
+It is very complex because `playbin` can handle many different cases: Your manual pipelines normally do not need to be this long.
+If your manual pipeline is starting to get very big, consider using `playbin`.

 ![](attachments/327830/2424840.png)